nguyenkhois/chrome-extension-todo-list/README.md

 # Chrome extension - To-Do list
-This project based on [React-Redux To-Do list](https://github.com/nguyenkhois/react-redux-todo-list-adv)
+This project based on [React-Redux To-Do list](https://github.com/nguyenkhois/react-redux-todo-list-adv).
+Visit this repository if you want to know more about what I have created.
+That's the interest and helpful. (^_^)

 ## Screenshot
 ![Screenshoot](images/screenshot.png)